jackiotyu/vue2-teleport-next/README.md

 | disabled   | Boolean              | Indicates whether the component is disabled or not. |
 | multiSlot  | Boolean              | Indicates whether the component supports multiple slots or not. |

-### Note
+### ❗Note
 **The component has a `multiSlot` prop.**
 - When set to `true`, it will receive all slot content, but an additional node will be added in the outer layer.
 - When set to `false`, no additional outer layer node will be added, but only the content of the first slot will be rendered.
 - The default is `false`.

-Start leveraging the power of Vue 3's teleport component within your Vue 2 projects today with vue2-teleport-next!
+🚀Start leveraging the power of Vue 3's teleport component within your Vue 2 projects today with vue2-teleport-next!